Generic Name: ampicillin/sulbactam (AM-pi-SIL-in/sul-BAK-tam)

 If OVERDOSE is suspected:

-Ampicillin/sulbactam is usually handled and stored by a health care provider.
-If you are using ampicillin/sulbactam at home, store ampicillin/sulbactam as directed by your pharmacist or health care provider.
-Store away from heat, moisture, and light.
-Do not store in the bathroom.
-Keep ampicillin/sulbactam out of the reach of children and away from pets.
+Ampicillin/sulbactam will be handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about ampicillin/sulbactam, please talk with your doctor, pharmacist, or other health care provider.